hashicorp/terraform-provider-aws/website/docs/d/serverlessrepository_application.html.markdown

 ## Argument Reference

 * `application_id` - (Required) The ARN of the application.
 * `semantic_version` - (Optional) The requested version of the application.
-By default, uses the latest version.
+By default, retrieves the latest version.

 ## Attributes Reference